chrisadamsv/Dream-Team-Project1/README.md

  In the year of a hurricane, landfall counties see a lesser increase percentage in jobs but is followed by an increase in the following years far exceeding the national average.

 ### Conclusions
    While hurricanes are costly and often times disastrous for everyone, our research shows generally positive economic trends for those involved and ultimately, like a fire or other natural disasters, can lead to a stronger community through rebuilding and recovery.

 ### Next Steps
+   In the future, we would like to analyze what happens over a longer period of time to meausure any long term affects.
+We would also like to analyze outside factors better to see if they have any undue influence on these metrics.

 ### Resources

 - Hurricanes by costliness: